 Freeze the disease

 Snow may look pretty when it’s falling, but when its been lying on top of your grass for weeks and then melts – what’s left of your lawn might not be so pretty.
 Snow creates a layer over your grass that stops it from receiving vital nutrients to maintain and sustain its growth.
-Without access to these nutrients your grass may be more susceptible to fungal diseases – that’s why we made our Winter Turf Hardener which is a granular fertiliser specially formulated to protect your lawn during winter by decreasing the chance of disease.
+Without access to these nutrients your grass may be more susceptible to fungal diseases – that’s why using a granular fertiliser specially formulated to protect your lawn during winter will help decrease the chance of disease.